-Scleroderma is an autoimmune disorder caused by an overactive immune system.
-Patients are often treated with immunosuppressive medications that dampen their immune systems.
+Additionally, because scleroderma is an autoimmune disorder, patients are often treated with immunosuppressive medications that dampen their immune systems.
 This makes them more vulnerable to infection including COVID-19.

-Patients with scleroderma should, therefore, take extra precautions to minimize the risk of getting COVID-19.
+For these reasons, patients with scleroderma should take extra precautions to minimize the risk of getting the virus.
 In addition to the general preventive measures listed above, they should: